justinchoi001/liferay-learn-0/docs/en/using-the-liferay-dxp-service/configuring-the-liferay-dxp-service.md

 # Configuring the Liferay DXP Service

-Configuration files for your Liferay DXP instance in DXP Cloud are placed inside of one of the `config` folders in the Liferay DXP service directory in your repository.
+There are several methods available to configure Liferay DXP: through the in [DXP System Settings](https://help.liferay.com/hc/en-us/articles/360029131591-System-Settings) and through the use of [config](https://help.liferay.com/hc/en-us/articles/360029131591-System-Settings) and [property files](https://help.liferay.com/hc/en-us/articles/360028712292-Portal-Properties).
+DXP property and configuration files for your Liferay DXP instance in DXP Cloud are deployed by being placed inside of one of the `config` folders in the Liferay DXP service directory in your repository.

 ```
 	lcp